AidenAR/PokedexAPI/README.md

 # PokeDex API

-A RESTful API for managing Pokémon using [Axum](https://github.com/tokio-rs/axum).
+A RESTful API in RUST for managing Pokémon using [Axum](https://github.com/tokio-rs/axum).

 supports basic CRUD operations as well as fetching and storing data from the [PokéAPI](https://pokeapi.co/).